omerbsezer/Fast-Ansible/README.md

 ```
 # collect information from specific IP
 ansible all -m gather_facts --limit 172.26.215.23
+# collect information from all hosts
+ansible all -m gather_facts
 # update all nodes (sudo apt-get update), 'become' for sudo (give all nodes same password with 'passwd')
 ansible all -m apt -a update_cache=true --become --ask-become-pass
 # install snapd for all ubuntu nodes (sudo apt-get install snapd)